Skip to main content

 Continuity of a Function

-A function is continuous at a point if the limit of the function as it approaches the point equals the function's value at that point.
-This means there are no breaks, jumps, or holes in the graph at that point.
-Continuity over an interval means the function is continuous at every point within that interval.
+A function is continuous at a point if the limit of the function as it approaches the point from both sides equals the function's value at that point.
+Continuity over an interval means the function has no breaks, jumps, or holes within that interval.

 Recommended video: